OmniResponse: Online Multimodal Conversational Response Generation in Dyadic Interactions

 \textbf{Multimodal Context Modeling.} Our synchronous Multimodal LLM integrates both static and dynamic inputs: \emph{Static inputs}: the instruction prompt and the accumulated conversation history. \emph{Dynamic inputs}: frame‐aligned visual embeddings and timestamped textual tokens for both speaker and listener.
 All tokens are jointly processed by an \emph{omni‐attention} mechanism that enforces causal, cross‐modal interactions.
 Under this operation, each visual token attends to preceding visual tokens and to text tokens marked by chrono‐text markers at earlier timestamps; similarly, each dynamic text token attends to past visual and textual tokens.
 However, this omni‐attention prevents dynamic tokens from looking at future tokens.
 This ensures the generation adheres to temporal dynamics and cross‐modal interactions.
 Meanwhile, static tokens remain globally accessible, ensuring that every dynamic update remains guided by the overarching instructions.

 \textbf{TempoVoice.} Generating natural speech that is precisely synchronized with text and facial frames poses a significant challenge.
 To address this, we introduce a dedicated synthesis pipeline, \emph{TempoVoice}.

-Our framework begins by combining the listener’s voiceprint, extracted via the Spark-tts global tokenizer~\cite{wang2025spark} to capture speaker identity, with the hidden states of the generated text (see Figure \ref{fig:quali}).
+Our framework begins by combining the listener’s voiceprint, extracted via the Spark-TTS global tokenizer~\cite{wang2025spark} to capture speaker identity, with the hidden states of the generated text (see Figure \ref{fig:quali}).
 We then apply sinusoidal positional encodings to the merged embeddings.
 Since audio‐token sequences typically differ in length from visual frames and textual tokens, we prepend a series of zero‐initialized placeholder tokens, each endowed with positional information.
 These placeholders serve as queries in a cross‐attention module within a Transformer decoder, attending over the fused text–voice representations.
 This mechanism enables fully synchronous, autoregressive generation of audio tokens in lockstep with visual frames and text tokens.
 Finally, a linear projection layer maps the decoder outputs to logits over the discrete audio‐codec vocabulary.

-The decoder logits are then quantized into discrete audio semantic tokens $\hat{\mathbf{A}}_{\mu}$, as defined by the Spark-tts audio tokenizer~\cite{wang2025spark}.
+The decoder logits are then quantized into discrete audio semantic tokens $\hat{\mathbf{A}}_{\mu}$, as defined by the Spark-TTS audio tokenizer~\cite{wang2025spark}.
 Conditioned on these semantics and the global speaker‐identity embeddings, the tokenizer reconstructs the continuous waveform segment.